OICR/softeng-blog/_posts/jared_baker/2016-11-18-Glance-Images.md

     <figcaption>:(</figcaption>
 </figure>

 As a Cloud admin, part of my job is to provide an efficient but secure user experience.
 In this post I will share with you how we achieve that by keeping our Glance images in OpenStack up to date.
+Unfortunately Glance does not have any auto-update mechanism for cloud images, nor could I find any 3rd party solutions so I wrote a bash script to do this for us.

 <figure>
     <img src="{{site.urlimg}}jared_baker/glanceimages/no-updates.png" />